 Financial support from the S&D Group of the European Parliament within the context of their Progressive Economy Initiative is gratefully acknowledged.

-Further sponsors are invited to express interest in supporting the iAGS project in order to foster an open and independent discussion of European policy issues.
+Further sponsors are invited to express interest in supporting the the iASES (formerly iAGS) in order to foster an open and independent discussion of European policy issues.

-The positions expressed in this report are those of iAGS and are fully independent of the views of its sponsors.
+The positions expressed in this report are those of the iASES (formerly iAGS) and are fully independent of the views of its sponsors.